IBM/real-time-payments-chatbot/README.md

+# OBSOLETE: This code pattern is obsolete

+> The 3rd party zelle Real Time Payments service is not operational at the moment.
+This repository will not be updated.
+We will keep the repository available for folks interested in some of the technical details.

 # Create a chatbot for real-time payments

 In this code pattern, we will use IBM Cloud services to create a Node.js web application featuring a chatbot to send payments and provide account information.
 The Real-Time Payments service is used to manage user accounts and recipients, and to initiate payments.
 The Watson Assistant service will be used to create a dialog for the chatbot, which will process user's requests.
 The Natural Language Understanding service will enhance the chatbot capabilities to identify entities.